Zero trust for AI agents, as a property of the network. Whisper.

 identity: named in reverse DNS, documented in a public registry, key-pinned in

-revocation published as a signed status-list.
+transparency ledger, its revocation published as a signed status-list.
 Your auditors verify all of it

 themselves, with standard tools - no Whisper account, no vendor attestation